rapidsai/cloud-ml-examples/azure/notebooks/kubernetes/Detailed_setup_guide.md

         --node-vm-size $VM_SIZE \
         --generate-ssh-keys
     ```
-- Once the cluster is created successfully, lets get the credentials for your AKS cluster to access it from your machine.
+- Once the cluster is created successfully, let's get the credentials for your AKS cluster to access it from your machine.
     ```bash
     az aks get-credentials --resource-group $RESOURCE_GROUP --name $AKS_CLUSTER_NAME
     ```